Clondalkin: Viking arrival

 Clondalkin was sacked by Vikings in 832 AD, and the monastery was burned to the ground.
 One of the early Norse kings of Dublin, Amlaíb Conung, built a fortress on the site in the middle of the 9th century.
-In 867 a force led by Cennétig mac Gaíthéne, king of Loígis, burned the fortress at Clondalkin and killed 100 of Amlaíb's followers.
-The monastery was later restored and, with help from other surrounding monasteries, influenced the Viking settlers in their conversion to Christianity.
-The district remained under Norse control until the Viking defeat by Brian Boru at the famous Battle of Clontarf in 1014.
+In 867, a force led by Cennétig mac Gaíthéne, king of Loígis, burned the fortress at Clondalkin and killed 100 of Amlaíb's followers.
+The monastery was later restored and, with help from other surrounding monasteries, and influenced the Viking settlers in their conversion to Christianity.
+The district remained under Norse control until the Viking defeat by Brian Boru at the Battle of Clontarf in 1014.

 Norman era

-Clondalkin witnessed another historic event during the Norman invasion in 1171 when there was a battle there between Richard de Clare (Strongbow) and the last High King of Ireland Ruaidhrí Ua Conchabhair.
+Clondalkin witnessed another historic event during the Norman invasion in 1171 with a battle there between Richard de Clare (Strongbow) and the last High King of Ireland Ruaidhrí Ua Conchabhair.

 Clondalkin is a civil parish in the ancient barony of Uppercross.
 An exclave of the parish, consisting of the single townland of Blundelstown, is located in the neighbouring barony of Newcastle to the west.

 17th century and beyond

-Centuries later, Clondalkin was the scene for some of the fighting in the 1641 Rebellion, when the Gaelic Irish in Ulster, and later in the rest of the kingdom, and the Old English in the Pale of Leinster rebelled against rule from Westminster.
+Centuries later, Clondalkin was the scene for some fighting in the 1641 Rebellion, when the Gaelic Irish in Ulster, and later in the rest of the kingdom, and the Old English in the Pale of Leinster rebelled against rule from Westminster.
 (Ireland had its own parliament at this time, but it was severely limited in its powers, e.g. by Poynings' Law.)

 Clondalkin Paper Mill was established at the start of the 19th century by Thomas Seery and Son.
 Having changed ownership over the years, activity peaked during the First World War as the focus moved to war production.
 Productivity slowed until the mill closed its doors for the last time in 1987.
+Water to power the mill came from Brittas ponds via Saggart.

 Historical features

 A focal point for Clondalkin is the eighth-century round tower, one of the four remaining towers in the historic County Dublin.
-Acknowledged as one of the oldest in the country, it is 25.6 metres high and has its original conical cap.
-In July 2017, The Round Tower Heritage Centre opened in the village core, the result of a €3.5 million investment into enhancing the historic Round Tower with an interactive interpretive centre and a monastic-style garden.
-The centre addresses the history of Clondalkin and the round tower.
+Acknowledged as one of the oldest in the country, the Clondalkin Round Tower is 25.6 metres high and has its original conical cap.
+While a heritage centre was opened on the site in 2017, as of December 2024 the tower's visitor centre was reportedly closed 'until further notice'.

-Clondalkin is also home to St Brigid's Well, which is said to have been established as a well for baptising pagans by Saint Brigid in the 5th century.
-It was believed that the well possessed powers of healing.
+Clondalkin is also home to a holy well, St Brigid's Well, which is said to have been used for baptising pagans by Saint Brigid in the 5th century.

-Tully's Castle is a castle and a National Monument.
+Tully's Castle, now protected as a national monument, remains as one of three tower houses in Clondalkin village.